drcyschfld/Raquel-and-the-Johnnies/README.md

 ## Group Members and Responsibilities
 Contributors to the project were Darcy Schofield, Natalie Brown, Axel Purcell, and Raquel Kampel.

-Darcy was responsible for the timers and capacaitive touch sensor.
+Raquel and Darcy were responsible for the timers and capacaitive touch sensor.
 Natalie worked on the PTU & lidar functionality.
 Axel designed the serial interface reading from lidar functionaility.
 Raquel was responsible for the servo motor module.

 Natalie was responsible for the meeting minutes.